-A Source Water Assessment Plan (SWAP) is now available at our office.
+A Source Water Assessment Plan (SWAP) Report is now available at our office.
 This plan is an assessment of the delineated area around our listed sources through which contaminants, if present, could migrate and reach our source water.
 It also includes an inventory of potential sources of contamination within the delineated area and a determination of the water supply's susceptibility to contamination by the identified potential sources.

-According to the Source Water Assessment Plan, our water system had a susceptibility rating of high.
+According to the SWAP, our water system had a susceptibility rating of high.
 It is important to understand that this susceptibility rating does not imply poor water quality, only the system's potential to become contaminated within the assessment area.

-If you would like to review the Source Water Assessment Plan, please feel free to contact our office during regular office hours at the number provided in this report.
+If you would like to review the SWAP report, please feel free to contact our office during regular office hours at (800) 344-1580.